 The “Neutral” skills are placed beside the map, and are available as additional options available to all heroes until chosen

-The expansion is playtested, and found to be balanced, clear and fully compatible with the base game.
-There is no reason that it should not work just as well in combination with the upcoming official expansion.
+The expansion is playtested, and found to be balanced, clear and fully compatible with both the base game and the official expansion.

 Original content is made by me, Tor Gjerde (gjerde on BGG), in cooperation with Chris Sundli (Koyaro on BGG).
 Owners of the game are allowed to make their own copies of the cards free of charge.
 Please do not republish the content without explicit permission.

-The best way to make the cards is to have them printed by printerstudio.com (I have no affiliation with them, but have ordered cards of this type from them and am very pleased by the result).
-When I last checked, the price was USD 7.15 plus postage and minus any discount (various “coupon codes” are available at different times, but not all apply to cards).
+The best way to make the cards is to have them printed by printerstudio.com (I have no affiliation with them, but have ordered cards of this type from them and am very pleased with the result).
+When I last checked, the price was USD 7.50 plus postage and minus any discount (various “coupon codes” are available at different times, but not all apply to cards).

 It is easiest to just use the preassembled order, but if you want to modify it in any way (such as ordering a single deck with two copies of each card instead of two separate decks in order to save money), the following recipe would be the starting point: